First Language Acquisition

-Students will know what the central questions in the study of language development are.
+Students will know what the central questions in the study of language development are to an advanced level

-Students will be able to critically evaluate empirical studies.
+Students will know how to critically evaluate empirical studies in a sophisticated way

-Students will know which research methods are commonly used in the study of language development.
+Students will understand what research methods are commonly used in the study of language development to an advanced standard

-Students will be able to present and discuss key facts, concepts, ideas and approaches relating to the study of language development.
+Students will be able to present and discuss key facts, concepts, ideas and approaches relating to the study of language development in a sophisticated way

 |COURSEWORK||Data analysis exercise||

 You will need to work out patterns in given datasets and give short answers to questions